gvwilson/sensibleadventures/bookster/bookster.md

 "It's not that," Laeuc said awkwardly.
 "It's just… Can't you take us straight to the peak?"

-Thomas made a disgusted sound.
+Thomas made a disgusted sound that was echoed in dripping splotches by the pattern on his jacket.
 "Certainly.
-I'm *sure* the Hett archers and magicians and what-not wouldn't mind waiting until we land before attacking.
-Oh, and coming at you one at a time like they'll have to in the tunnels.
-Would *sra* like some tea and a foot bath while we travel as well?"
+I'm sure the Hett archers and magicians and what-not wouldn't mind waiting until we land before attacking.
+If you ask politely, do you think they'll come at you one at a time like they'll have to in the tunnels?
+And would *sra* like some tea and a foot bath while we travel as well?"

 "You've made your point," Uyves growled.
 "We'll go through the tunnels if we have to.
 But then what?
 Once we have the stone, do we